Overview

 - Swelling of the spleen.
 Portal hypertension can cause the spleen to trap white blood cells and platelets.
 This makes the spleen swell.
 This condition is known as splenomegaly.
 Fewer white blood cells and platelets in your blood can be the first sign of cirrhosis.

 - Bleeding.
 Portal hypertension can cause blood to be redirected to smaller veins.
 Strained by the extra pressure, these smaller veins can burst, causing serious bleeding.
 Portal hypertension also may cause enlarged veins, called varices (VAR-ih-sees), in the esophagus or the stomach.
-These varices also may lead to life-threatening bleeding.
+Enlarged veins in the esophagus increase the risk of serious bleeding, which can be life-threatening.
 If the liver can't make enough clotting factors, this also can contribute to continued bleeding.

 - Broken blood vessels.
 Blood vessels under the skin may break, creating patterns that look like spiders.
 These blood vessels are called spider angiomas.

 - Infections.
 Having cirrhosis makes it hard for the body to fight infections.
-Ascites also can lead to bacterial peritonitis, which is a serious infection.
+Ascites also can lead to bacterial peritonitis, an infection of fluid in the belly.
+This is a serious infection that can trigger kidney failure and other organ problems.

 - Malnutrition.
 Cirrhosis may make it more difficult for the body to process nutrients, leading to weakness and weight loss.

 - Buildup of toxins in the brain.
 A liver damaged by cirrhosis can't clear toxins from the blood as well as a healthy liver can.
 These toxins can then build up in the brain and cause mental confusion and difficulty concentrating.
 This is known as hepatic encephalopathy.
-With time, hepatic encephalopathy can progress to unresponsiveness or coma.
+This is a sign of advanced cirrhosis.
+Over time, it can progress to unresponsiveness or coma.

 - Bone disease.
 Some people with cirrhosis lose bone strength and are at greater risk of fractures.